j-mueller/plutus/wallet-api/tutorial/Tutorial.md

 {-# OPTIONS_GHC -O0 #-}
 module Tutorial where

-import qualified Language.PlutusTx            as PlutusTx import           Ledger import           Ledger.Validation            as Validation import           Wallet import           Wallet.Emulator import           Prelude                      hiding ((&&)) import           GHC.Generics                 (Generic)
+import qualified Language.PlutusTx            as P import           Ledger                       (DataScript(..), PubKey(..), RedeemerScript(..), Signature(..), Slot(..), Value(..)) import qualified Ledger                       as L import           Ledger.Validation            (PendingTx(..), PendingTxIn(..), PendingTxOut) import qualified Ledger.Validation            as V import           Wallet                       (EventHandler(..), EventTrigger, Range(Interval, GEQ)) import qualified Wallet                       as W import           Wallet.Emulator              (MockWallet) import           Prelude                      hiding ((&&)) import           GHC.Generics                 (Generic)
 ```

-The module imported as `Validation` contains types and functions that can be used in on-chain code. `PlutusTx` lets us translate code between Haskell and Plutus Core (see the [PlutusTx tutorial](https://github.com/input-output-hk/plutus/blob/master/plutus-tx/tutorial/Tutorial.md)). `Wallet.Emulator` covers interactions with the wallet, for example generating the transactions that actually get the crowdfunding contract onto the blockchain.
+The module `Ledger.Validation`, imported as `V`, contains types and functions that can be used in on-chain code. `Language.PlutusTx` lets us translate code between Haskell and Plutus Core (see the [PlutusTx tutorial](https://github.com/input-output-hk/plutus/blob/master/plutus-tx/tutorial/Tutorial.md)). `Ledger` has data types for the ledger model and `Wallet` is the wallet API. `Wallet.Emulator` covers interactions with the wallet, for example generating the transactions that actually get the crowdfunding contract onto the blockchain.

 ## 1.1 Data Types